Stop telling parents not to sleep train their kidsJan 29, 2021

 This freakish obsession with the need for unhealthy habits permeates every industry, even motherhood.
 Arguably mothers of babies and toddlers who do not sleep are probably the most exhausted individuals in our society.
 Sometimes as a parent it’s not about not getting enough sleep, but rather getting any sleep at all.
 Baby’s that wake every hour but take 30 min before they can be placed back in bed leave but brief minutes of superficial sleep to their mothers, if any.
 Some mother’s find themselves up all night holding and rocking their babies to sleep while watching reruns to make sure they don’t fall asleep.
 We, parents, like to go against the grain.
 So as the rest of the world boasts about how great they are and whom is the most exhausted, all we want is to figure out how to feel human again, and perhaps even getting a hot shower.
 Because a sign of having it all together and being successful in parenting isn’t being exhausted.
-Rather its looking well groomed and healthy.
-The secret recipe of how some mothers seemingly juggle it all without falling appart is what other mother’s want, not the trophy for who is the most tired.
+The secret recipe of how some mothers seemingly juggle it all without falling apart is what other mother’s want, not the trophy for who is the most tired.

 Maybe I should start writing that book…

-However we make this goal quasi unattainable.
-Mother’s should get adequate sleep and have the resulting energy to figure out the magic mathematical formula to juggling all their daily chores WITHOUT sleep training their children.
+However, we make this goal quasi unattainable.
+Mothers should get adequate sleep and have the resulting energy to figure out the magic mathematical formula to juggling all their daily chores WITHOUT sleep training their children.

 Because sleep training is obviously terrible while exhaustion is normal in our society.

-We need to realize that exhaustion to begin with his extremely unhealthy.
+We need to realize that exhaustion, to begin with his extremely unhealthy.
 In new mothers encouraging exhaustion and looking down upon sleep training is harmful and dangerous

 Why is exhaustion so bad?

-For new mothers fatigue and exhaustion is even more dangerous and concerning than it already is under normal circumstances.
+For new mothers, fatigue and exhaustion is even more dangerous and concerning than it already is under normal circumstances.
 The physical condition of new mothers isn’t optimal, while the requirements placed on them are dramatically increased.